 Jan.
-6 Committee schedules last-minute hearing for Tuesday
+6 committee schedules last-minute hearing for Tuesday

 The House select committee investigating the Jan.
-6 attack on the Capitol will hold its next public hearing on Tuesday, June 28 at 1p ET "to present recently obtained evidence and receive witness testimony."
+6 attack on the Capitol will hold its next public hearing on Tuesday, June 28 at 1 pm.
+ET "to present recently obtained evidence and receive witness testimony."

 The committee had been expected to take a brief hiatus until the week of July 11.